rakheshster/arm-deployment-scripts/README.md

 While this repo began as a place to put the original scripts I am now using it to focus mainly on the two PowerShell and one Bash scripts.
 To make it easy for others I have tagged a `v0` release so anyone looking for the official version of these scripts can use that instead.

 # The PowerShell script
 Here's what the PowerShell script `Deploy-AzTemplate.ps1` does.
 (A quick reminder, I didn't create this so this is mostly me working backwards to understand what it does).
+I made some cosmetic changes to the script and made it a bit OS agnostic, but otherwise it is pretty much how I found it.

   * It expects a `$ArtifactStagingDirectory` variable pointing to a local directory containing artifacts to upload and a `$ResourceGroupLocation` variable pointing to an Azure location.
   * If not manually specified, it expects the template and parameters file to be in this `$ArtifactStagingDirectory` directory along with any other files to upload.